Fanny94/ParticleEditorExport/README.md

 # ParticleEditorExport
-This is a poarticle editor I created for a game me and other students made as a big game project.
+This is a particle editor I created for a game me and other students made as a big game project.

 To run the particle editor, build the Erebus.sin project in visual studio.